-- Traditional Italian breadcrumbs: Unseasoned — we add our own mix of seasoning!
-If all you’ve got is breadcrumbs with Italian seasoning, all good!
+- Plain breadcrumbs: We’re using unseasoned bread crumbs — we add our own mix of seasoning.
+If all you’ve got is breadcrumbs with Italian seasoning, that’s totally fine.

 - Dried spices: oregano, garlic powder, onion powder, Kosher salt, and black pepper.

-You’ll need both fresh cubed mozzarella cheese, as well as shredded mozzarella, and a container of your favorite marinara sauce.
-We love Rao’s!
+You’ll need both fresh cubed mozzarella cheese, as well as shredded mozzarella, and a container of your favorite homemade marinara sauce.
+We love Rao’s if using store-bought!
 Yes, you can substitute with canned tomatoes or tomato sauce, but you’ll want to add a teaspoon or two of dried or fresh herbs (oregano, Italian seasoning, etc.), garlic, red pepper flakes, and/or extra virgin olive oil to get some flavor into the sauce.

 Serve with grated Parmesan and fresh basil (or parsley!) for the perfect finishing touch!

-As far as equipment, you’ll need a whisk, a large mixing bowl, a cookie scoop, and instead of a baking sheet, cook the oven baked meatballs in a large skillet.
+As far as equipment, you’ll need a whisk, a large mixing bowl, a cookie scoop, and instead of a baking sheet, cook the cheese stuffed meatballs in a large skillet.
 This is to hold the sauce in.

 Prepare The Meatballs